 I’ve been using supermarket loyalty schemes for years now (as I’m sure you have too).
 The main ones being the Tesco Clubcard scheme and Nectar scheme as I use Tesco and Sainsbury’s regularly alongside my main shops at Aldi.

 Anybody else remember that scheme?
-This was the supermarket loyalty scheme that only let you collect points on fuel.
+This was the supermarket loyalty scheme that only lets you collect points on fuel.
 Yes, Really…

 But the current scheme is called Morrisons More.
-So, how does the More Scheme stack up?
-Is it just as pointless as the previous versions, or is it genuine competition for Tesco’s Clubcard and the Nectar card scheme?
+So, how does it stack up?
+Is it just as pointless as the previous versions, or is it genuine competition for Tesco Clubcard and the Nectar card scheme?

 This post may contain affiliate links where I receive a small commission at no extra cost to you.
 For more information please read my full disclosure policy.
 All opinions are my own.
 Thank you for supporting my blog.

 The More Card is the Morrisons loyalty card scheme – essentially it’s Morrisons’ answer to the Tesco Clubcard and Nectar Card Scheme.
 Now over the years, Morrisons has had a few different loyalty schemes and this is the latest iteration.

 It was introduced in mid-2016 as a replacement to the Match and More price matching program, which was scrapped after just 12 months.
 This was no great surprise due to the complicated nature of the scheme.
 It tried to stand out against Tesco’s price match and the Asda Price Guarantee scheme by matching discounters Aldi and Lidl.
 The problem was the complicated nature of the scheme.

 Instead of just giving you a nice money off coupon like Tesco did, with Match and More, customers had to spend at least £15 per visit to qualify.
 Then if your total shop was cheaper elsewhere you got points credited to your card to save up for a voucher.